Leading with Enthusiasm not Fear

 “There is no more stupefying thing than anger, nothing more bent on its own strength.
 If successful, none more arrogant, if foiled, none more insane—since it's not driven back by weariness even in defeat, when fortune removes its adversary it turns its teeth on itself.”

-And what have been been driven by over the last few years online, but fear and anger?
-It's the basis of much of what we're seeing in the news today.
+And what have we been driven by over the last few years online, but fear and anger?
+It’s the basis of much of what we’re seeing in the news today.